A A

 As a “younger” employee, I’ve found that constantly feeling like you’re being accused of theft is both disempowering and morale-debilitating.
 I understand that some employee will (and do) take certain liberties, but I don’t think you can necessarily make generational divisions like that.

-5. queenofkaos Says:
+5. queenofkaos says:

 Hi Younger One, I agree that people of any age can be guilty.
 I once worked in a restaurant where a mother and son where working as cooks.
 The mother was fired for stealing a huge amount of food from the inventory.